Chaffelson/nipyapi/docs/contributing.rst

 2. If the pull request adds functionality, the docs should be updated.
 Put your new functionality into a function with a docstring, and add the feature to the list in README.rst.
-3. The pull request should pass all tox tests, including for security and regression.
+3. The pull request should pass lint and all three profile test suites (use `make lint` and `make test-su`, `make test-ldap`, `make test-mtls`).
+   Exceptions (e.g., docs-only changes) should note why profile tests were skipped.
 4. Pull requests should be created against 'main' branch for new features or work with NiFi-2.x, or maint-0.x for critical patches to NiFi-1.x featuers.